oldwolf/merng/README.md

 I have made some modifications in order to deploy to heroku
 - Turn config.js into using dotenv file
 - Use apollo-server-express instead of apollo-server to serve static files from client
+- Change the graphql path from / to /graphql
 - Modify some variable and file names which don't affect any functionalities

 ## Getting Started